rinalds98/artful-visions/README.md

    - Choose Code Institutes Template.
    - Add a repository name and click "Create repository" at the bottom of the page.
    - Then, click the green code button to show the dropdown menu.
-   - Copy the github link to clone the repository.
+   - Copy the GitHub link to clone the repository.
    - In VSCode paste the link to clone the repository to VSCode.

 ### **VSCode and Django**